offbynull/learn/Biology/input/input.md

 Recall that...
 1. a water molecule consists of 2 hydrogen atoms connected to an oxygen atom via covalent bonds.
 A `{bm} covalent bond` is a pair of electrons that both atoms share, thus bonding the atoms together.
 1. the position of an electron is based on probability.
-Electrons aren't fixed in a certain position or neatly orbiting around a nucleus as certain diagrams show.
-Rather, they're constantly buzzing/hopping around the nucleus.
+Electrons aren't fixed in a certain position or neatly orbiting around a nucleus_atom as certain diagrams show.
+Rather, they're constantly buzzing/hopping around the nucleus_atom.
 Depending on their environment, they may be more likely to be at certain locations vs other locations.

 Oxygen atoms are extremely `{bm} electronegative`, meaning that oxygen has the propensity to pull the buzzing/hopping electrons more around itself than the atoms it's bound to.
 As such, in a water molecule, the electrons will spend more time solely around the oxygen atom than they do the hydrogen atom or a position that binds the hydrogen and oxygen together.
 This is what gives the oxygen atom in a water molecule a `{bm} weakly negative` charge (as indicated by δ-) while the hydrogen atoms have a `{bm} weakly positive` charge (as indicated by δ+).
 These types of charged molecules are called `{bm} polar molecule`s.